kkdao/kiss-bdk/README.md

 **Air-gapped Bitcoin transactions powered by BDK and signed by KISS.**

 KISS-BDK is an experimental Rust coordinator for Bitcoin Testnet4.
-Bitcoin Dev Kit manages the online, watch-only wallet while KISS—an air-gapped hardware signer written in C—keeps the private keys offline and approves signatures.
+Bitcoin Dev Kit manages the online, watch-only wallet while KISS, an air-gapped hardware signer written in C, keeps the private keys offline and approves signatures.

 ## Live flow